 You can quickly scroll through the video by hovering your mouse over the scrubber.
 A white line appears on the scrubber to show you your current location.

-To mark a clip for export, click the beginning of the area of interest (or type the "m" key).
+To mark a clip for export, click the beginning of the area of interest (or use the "Command-y" key combination).
 A green line will appear, signifying that you have selected the beginning of a time range.
-To complete the selection, simply click the end of the area of interest or type the "m" key again.
+To complete the selection, simply click the end of the area of interest or use the "Command-y" key combination again.
 The area you selected will be shown with a green overlay (as pictured above).
 Note that you can create the selection in either order, selecting the start point or the end point first.

 The scrubber is not limited to one selection range.
 You may select as many ranges as you would like, and each range will be chained together when Focus exports.